 Please click for more information.

-The Middle School at Somerville House provides a learning environment that is relevant and enriching.
+The Middle Years at Somerville House provides a learning environment that is relevant and enriching.
 Students are challenged by a variety of appropriate learning experiences, by setting high standards and by providing opportunities for them to be responsible and accountable for their learning.

 Please click for more information.